ethorneloe/graph-api-lab-01/README.md

 ```

 5. Retrieve information for a random user by running the following `Get-MgUser -Top 50 | Get-Random | Select DisplayName, UserPrincipalName`.
 6. You should see user details output in the console.
-Once confirmed disconnect from graph by running `Disconnect-MgGraph`.
+Once confirmed disconnect your session by running `Disconnect-MgGraph`.

 # Part 4 - Configure a certificate and retrieve user information
 ## Option 1 - Self-signed certificate